 This course is taught by Anatol Just.

 This course is suitable for designers, artists, fashion professionals, freelance engineers, students, hobbyists, sculptors, model makers and entrepreneurs.
-Please note that this course will not teach 3D modelling software, but includes tips and tricks on how to prepare and optimize your files for 3D printing.
-Knowledge of the use of 3D modelling software is required.
+Please note that this course will not teach 3D modelling software, but includes tips and tricks on how to prepare and optimise your files for 3D printing.
+Knowledge of 3D modelling software use is required.